monalect/frontend-static/out/features.md

 For our provided templates we will only have textbooks from the [Open Textbook Library](https://open.umn.edu/opentextbooks), which are all free to download legally.

+### Final Words

+Monalect is meant to be free, simple, and intuitive.
+We want everyone to be able to learn, and experience learning in a progressive way.
+Look forward to our launch!